Color Health HIPAA Notice of Privacy Practices

-We may also use or disclose your PHI without your authorization in the following miscellaneous circumstances:
+We may also use or disclose your PHI in the following circumstances:

-- Contacting You Directly: We may use your PHI, including your email address or phone number, to contact you.
-For example, we may also use this information to send you appointment reminders and other communications relating to your testing and treatment, or let you know about treatment alternatives, research opportunities, or other health related services or benefits that may be of interest to you, via email, phone call, or text message.
+- Contacting You Directly: We may use your PHI, including your email address or phone number, to contact you in connection with Services.
+For example, we may also use this information to send you appointment reminders and other communications relating to your testing and treatment, or let you know about treatment alternatives, participant feedback, research opportunities, or other health related services or benefits that may be of interest to you, via email, phone call, or text message.

 - Family and Friends: To a member of your family, a relative, a close friend—or any other person you identify who is directly involved in your healthcare—when you are either not present or unable to make a healthcare decision for yourself and we determine that disclosure is in your best interest.
 We will also assume that we may disclose PHI to any person you permit to be physically present with you as we discuss your PHI with you during that discussion, unless you tell us otherwise.

-- Services Description and Alternatives: When permitted under HIPAA marketing rules to communicate with you about our services, options, or alternatives, as well as health-related benefits or services that may be of interest to you, or to describe our services to you.
+- Services Description and Alternatives: To communicate with you about our services, options, features, educational materials, requests for feedback, webinars, events or alternatives, as well as health-related benefits or services that may be of interest to you, or to describe our services to you.